gamesbook/protograf/docs/source/core_shapes.rst

-To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid, which **protograf** refers to as a `Blueprint`_ shape, added to the page  - a small A8 "business card" size - for cross-reference.
-In addition, the default line width (aka *stroke_width*) has been made thicker for easier viewing of the small PNG images that were generated from the original PDF output.
+To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid, which **protograf** refers to as a `Blueprint`_ shape, added to the page |dash| a small A8 "business card" size |dash| for cross-reference.

 ..
 NOTE::